xnfy520/extjs/docs/guides/command_code/README.md

 ### Use Cases

 With the ability to use `Ext.define` to manage overrides, new idioms have opened up and are actively being leveraged.
-For exampled in the code generators of [Sencha Architect](http://www.sencha.com/products/architect/) and internal to the framework, to break apart large classes like `Ext.Element` into more manageable and cohesive pieces.
+For example in the code generators of [Sencha Architect](http://www.sencha.com/products/architect/) and internal to the framework, that break apart large classes like `Ext.Element` into more manageable and cohesive pieces.

 #### Overrides as Patches

-This is the historical use case and hence the most common in practice today.
+Overrides as patches are the historical use case and hence the most common in practice today.

 **CAUTION:** Care should be taken when patching code.
 While the use of override itself is supported, the end result of overriding framework methods is not supported.
 All overrides